gigatesseract/Celekt/README.md

 In case of a video, the processed video is returned.

 `GET /sendFile`
-This returns the processed image.
-Call this route after posting an image through `/redData`
+This returns the processed image.(A label for each bounded box for each face.
+The descriptions of the label are returned through the above post request) Call this route after posting an image through `/redData`

 dataset accumulated using my [image scraping tool](https://github.com/gigatesseract/GImageScrape)